Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 ###Data Transfer Phase
 During the Data Transfer Phase the Bridge uploads all previously stored wMBUS data using LoRaWAN.
+All wMBUS DLL (Data Link Layer) CRCs are removed before the LoRaWAN upload since LoRaWAN has it own data integrity checks.
 Depending on original wMBUS telegram byte sitze this can require multiple LoRaWAN messages to be sent.
 Since LoRa requires any device to respect a strict duty cycle, it is possible, that the Bridge will need to wait before sending its messages.
 If this happens, the device will enter a power saving modus while waiting for the next message.
 It is possible that transferring all data will take several minutes.